mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-01-01-Raspberry-Pi-Nas.md

 - Current Assembly
 - hdd_bracket_side
 - hdd_bracket_side_mirror
-- (6x) TODO mm M3 bolts
+- (6x)  6mm M3 bolts

-With the top and bottom rings attached, now use 3x TODO mm bolts to attach the HDD Mounting Bracket to the case_to_hdd_bracket as shown in the following image.
+With the top and bottom rings attached, now use 3x  6mm bolts to attach the HDD Mounting Bracket to the case_to_hdd_bracket as shown in the following image.
 Do the same thing for the other side as well.

 <img src="../../images/project_images/raspberry_pi_nas/assembly_2.jpeg"
 alt="Threaded Inserts" width="80%"/>